sanila2007/telegraph-uploader-bot/README.md

 <h1 align= left>telegraph uploader bot</h1>

-> Telegram bot that can upload videos, images and animations to the telegraph with some cool features...
+> Telegram bot that can upload videos, images and animations to the telegra.ph
 ----